hammerheadzoid/hammerheadzoid/README.md

 - 👋 Hi, I’m @hammerheadzoid
-- 👀 I’m interested in game development.
+- 👀 I am a game developer.
-- 🌱 I’m currently learning Unity 3d and Blender
+- 🌱 I use Unity 3d and Blender
 - 📫 How to reach me - email me at donalod@gmail.com

 <!---